ohnx/nyan-load/README.md

 If you do go the virtual machine route, you will need the proper firmware - Open Virtual Machine Firmware (OVMF).

-Check out http://www.tianocore.org/ovmf/ for more info and https://sourceforge.net/projects/edk2/files/OVMF/ to download.
+Check out http://www.tianocore.org/ovmf/ for more info and (https://sourceforge.net/projects/edk2/files/OVMF/ or https://github.com/BlankOn/ovmf-blobs) to download.

 ## TODO

- - remove the bootloader and OVMF binaries from repo
  - add the stars
  - sound???